Get rid of your constraints and reparametrize: A study in NNLS and implicit bias: PROOFS OF THEOREMS AND

 where $Q_+ = \min_{\z \in S_+} \|\z\|_1$, then the $\ell_1$-norm of $\xprodinfty$ satisfies

 \end{theorem}

-The proof consists of three major steps: First, the objective function and the corresponding flow are reduced to a simplified form by using the fact that all factors are initialized identically.
-Second, we prove that the reduced flow converges and characterize its limits as the minimizer of a specific optimization problem.
-Finally, we show that if $\x_0 = \alpha \bo$, the limit approximately minimizes the $\ell_1$-norm among all possible solutions of \eqref{eq:NNLS}.
-Whereas the first and the third step are taken unchanged from \cite{chou2021more}, the second step, which is the backbone of the argument, requires a different reasoning due to the (possible) non-existence of solutions $\A\z = \y$.
-Let us now start with the proof.
+The proof consists of two major steps: First, we prove that the flow on \eqref{eq:LossPoly} converges and characterize its limits as the minimizer of a specific optimization problem.
+Second, we show that if $\x_0 = \alpha \bo$, the limit approximately minimizes the $\ell_1$-norm among all possible solutions of \eqref{eq:NNLS}.
+Whereas the second step, {including the non-asymptotic dependence between $\alpha$ and $\varepsilon$}, is taken unchanged from \cite{chou2021more}, the first step, which is the backbone of the argument, requires a different reasoning due to the (possible) non-existence of solutions $\A\z = \y$.
+We will rely on the concept of Bregman divergence.